Vishalthakur010/Git-Trial/README.md

 This only works when changes are in staging area.

-12. Difference between git rm and git restore
+12. Difference between git rm and git restore.
 Ans --> If you want to move the whole file to the untracked stage then we do git rm, or if we want the changes to be moved in working area from the staging area then we do git restore.